 The main thing to keep in mind when taking care of your wooly or cashmere jumpers is to store them correctly.
 When your cleaning is done, fold them appropriately and only then put them away.

 3 – Down Jackets washing

-The simplest way to do so is to wash them in the machine with a few tennis balls, but for the best results we recommend taking the extra time to wash them by hand.
+The simplest way to do so is to wash them in the machine with a few tennis balls, but we recommend taking the extra time to wash them by hand for optimal results.
 Start by moistening your jacket with a cloth or cleaning glove that has been doused in soapy water.
 Once you’ve given the area a once over, finish by rinsing in the same manner, but this time only with water.

 4 - Nylon washing